 Addressing The Problem

-A few common barriers for employment are;
+A few common barriers to finding employment are;

 - Disadvantaged background